Language Support

 Rust is becoming popular within the embedded space and now with first-class Rust support for seL4 it is fairly easy to write Rust programs for an seL4 environment.

-At this stage, we have only use Rust to write certain device drivers but are interested in providing Rust bindings for LionsOS APIs in the future.
+At this stage, we have only used Rust to write certain device drivers but are interested in providing Rust bindings for LionsOS APIs in the future as well as providing a port of the Rust standard library.